Bookkeeping – Tracking Returns and Allowances (Lesson 39)

 Contract Work 32,011

 Sub-Total Sales $148,697

 Net Sales 139,054

 Other Revenue 1,201

 Again, revenue accounts traditionally end in credit balances.
 Returns and allowances are debit ending balances in revenue and therefore have parenthesis around their values.

-Allowances as reported in financial statements is different than how allowances are handled in a construction contract.
+Allowances as reported in financial statements is different from how allowances are handled in a construction contract.
 To learn more read: Allowances in Construction.
-In construction allowances, as it relates to overall credits, is called ‘Contract Adjustments’ or ‘Contract Allowances’ and is reported in a similar fashion as illustrated above.
+With construction allowances, as it relates to overall credits, is called ‘Contract Adjustments’ or ‘Contract Allowances’ and is reported in a similar fashion as illustrated above.

 In a typical sales transaction there are actually two sets of entries.
 The first is the recording of the sale and the second entry is the recording of the associated cost.
-So let’s take a look at an entry for the paint store.
+Let’s take a look at an entry for the paint store.